KailashGanesh/AlexNet-From-Scratch/notes.md

 > This transformation is represented by the formula y = xA^T + b, where x is the input, A is the weight, b is the bias, and y is the output. [^3]

-but why is no one talking about the `T` thanks to gemini - the `T` turns out to stand for transposing and pytorch takes care of this for you
+but why is no one talking about the `T` thanks to Gemini - the `T` turns out to stand for transposing and pytorch takes care of this for you

 torch.nn.Linear(in_features, out_features, bias=True, device=None, dtype=None)
 Parameters
 - in_features (int) – size of each input sample
 - out_features (int) – size of each output sample
 - bias (bool) – If set to False, the layer will not learn an additive bias.
 Default: True

-you can also use ____ function

 ## nn.BatchNorm2d